 - The nomination package prepared by the SRO is reviewed from varying perspectives within the Center for Scientific Review prior to its review within the Offices of the Director of NIH.

 - Rejection of the nomination package at any level sends it back to the SRO for revision and the process is repeated until final approval is obtained from the Director of NIH.
+NIH may determine that an individual may not serve in initial peer review.

 - Approval of the nomination slate takes the following path: